somecallmejosh/ux-engineering-portfolio/content/dev-notes/stencil-js-module-1.md

 ```

 ::CallOut
-🔎 <strong>React/Angular note</strong>: Event names are lowercase in Stencil but often need to be camelCased in React (e.g. onButtonClicked), and explicitly bound using addEventListener.
+🔎 React/Angular note: Event names are lowercase in Stencil but often need to be camelCased in React (e.g. onButtonClicked), and explicitly bound using addEventListener.
 ::

 ## Example Alert Banner Component